 - Always adhere to an overall SEO strategy prior to building new links to avoid internally competing content AKA content cannibalization

-6. External Linking
+6. External linking

 Don’t be afraid to link to other resources on the web, especially when it makes sense.
 Google tends to favor pages and posts with outbound links to external websites that are in alignment with the content focus of the originating link.

-As there is no hard and fast rule, the ideal number of external links depends on the amount of content, number of internal links and context (like including a list that contains relevant external links would be valid).
+As there is no hard and fast rule, the ideal number of external links depends on the amount of content, number of internal links and context (including a list that contains relevant external links would be valid).
 Too many links (internal and external) can confuse search engine crawlers and run the risk of diluting content authority.

 The best approach with external linking is to be measured.
 Consider something like utilizing 2-4 internal/external links per section/idea/topic.
 Think of these links as if you are providing Google with supporting evidence for your content and remember to only use them when it makes sense.